 A cheese platter is served with just an ample provision of bread.
 Fresh baguette remains the ideal pairing for me, but country bread in thick slices can work well too.
 Finally, a cheese course is sometimes served with a salad (lettuce) which is simply dressed with a bit of olive or walnut oil, so as not to clash with the other flavors.

 The dessert is always my favorite course!
 French bakeries are wonderful, so most of the time the dessert course is often purchased rather than homemade.
-Since I particularly enjoy making dessert, here are some of my favorite French dessert recipes:
+Since I particularly enjoy making desserts, here are some of my favorite French dessert recipes:

 In France coffee is served as a separate course and after the dessert.
 Offer tea for those who don’t drink coffee (my favorite French tea is Mariage Frères).
 But otherwise, just make a simple pot of coffee or espressos if you have an espresso machine.
 Coffee can be served right at the table, or in the living room.
 For the fin gourmets, you can open a box of chocolates, French chocolate dragées (rich dark chocolate encased in a pastel candy coating), or Orangettes (long, fine strips of candied orange peel coated in a thin layer of dark chocolate).
 You can also make delicious French chocolate truffles.